yduwcui/ai-gateway/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
 about: Questions, design proposals, tech debt, etc.
-title: ''
+title: ""
 labels: triage
-assignees: ''
+assignees: ""
 ---

-*Description*:
+_Description_:

->Describe the issue.
+> Describe the issue.

 [optional *Relevant Links*:]

->Any extra documentation required to understand the issue.
+> Any extra documentation required to understand the issue.